shyambhimani/TriangleOfOddNumbers/README.md

 # TriangleOfOddNumbers
-Function to print triangle of Odd numbers in console.
+Program to print triangle of Odd numbers in console.